abumq/easyloggingpp/README.md

 ... and  list goes on!
 It is complete library wrapped into single header file that you can use in any C++ application.
 <pre><a href="#easylogging">Goto Top</a></pre>
 ### Getting Started
+#### Downloading Library
+Current stable URL is always http://www.icplusplus.com/tools/easylogging/easyloggingpp.zip

+Current version URL is http://www.icplusplus.com/tools/easylogging/releases/easyloggingpp_v8.60.zip

+Older versions URL is `http://www.icplusplus.com/tools/easylogging/releases/easyloggingpp_v[MAJOR].[MINOR (2 DIGITS)].zip`

+#### Quick 3-step Start
-You can get started with EasyLogging++ in three steps;
+You can get started now by following three simple steps;
  * [Download](http://icplusplus.com/tools/easylogging/easyloggingpp.zip)
  * Include and initialize
  * Off you go